 James Hook & Co. sells an iconic roll in an iconic waterfront dining room.
 These cats have been in business since 1925, and trap their own lobster that they sell in the restaurant.

 Woods Hill Pier 4

 Saltie Girl’s Gloucester lobster roll is an homage to the lobster fishers pulling bugs out of the waters off Cape Ann, which is about half an hour north of the city.
-It is served both hot and cold alongside a helping of housemade sea salt and vinegar potato chips.
+It is served either hot or cold alongside a helping of housemade sea salt and vinegar potato chips.

-This trendy oyster and beer bar in Fort Point is co-owned by Jeremy Sewall, whose cousin Mark catches the lobsters in York Harbor, Maine.
-Row 34 is best known for its hot buttered option, but it also offers a version dressed with mayonnaise and creme fraiche.
-Find other locations in Burlington, Massachusetts, and Portsmouth, New Hampshire; it’s also expanding to Cambridge’s Kendall Square soon.
+This trendy oyster and beer bar in Fort Point is co-owned by Jeremy Sewall, whose cousin Mark Sewall catches the lobsters in York Harbor, Maine.
+Row 34 has both a hot, buttered option, and a version dressed with mayonnaise and creme fraiche.
+Find other locations in Burlington, Cambridge, and Portsmouth, New Hampshire.

 Little Whale Oyster Bar